 * Pirates Treasure Hunt: The hot trend of escape rooms has hit the Grand Strand, and at least one offers a pirate-themed treasure hunt at Myrtle Beach Mall.
 Patrons gather clues and solve puzzles to try to unlock the treasure chest within an hour and collect the booty.

 * Pirates Voyage: This dinner theater features pirate ships on water as the stage for dueling swashbucklers and acrobatic divers.
 Mermaids and sea lions are also popular parts of the show, which comes with a feast fit for a captain and a collectible mug, hat and eye patch as souvenirs.
 This Dolly Parton production is a true treasure for families with young children.

 * Putt-Putt Golf: There are numerous pirate-themed miniature golf courses on the Grand Strand, including Buccaneer Bay, Captain Hook’s, Pirates Watch, Treasure Island and Spyglass.
-Compass Cove Resort guests receive one free pass to Mutiny Bay and Cancun Lagoon as part of our Sun & Fun Rewards program.
+Paradise Resort guests receive one free pass to Mutiny Bay and Cancun Lagoon as part of our Sun & Fun Rewards program.

-No matter which pirate-themed adventure you decide to take, you are sure to have a happy ending by spending your Myrtle Beach vacation at Compass Cove Oceanfront Resort.
+No matter which pirate-themed adventure you decide to take, you are sure to have a happy ending by spending your Myrtle Beach vacation at Paradise Oceanfront Resort.
 Book your trip and your pirate-playing plans today, and we’ll look forward to you being “Arrrgh” guests.